Sorry, you need to enable JavaScript to visit this website.

 Regenerative agriculture in action

-Collaborating to develop regenerative agricultural techniques
+Collaborating to implement regenerative agriculture techniques

 Farmers get behind dairy transition

-The Nature por NINHO® certification program in Brazil reward farmers for adopting regenerative agricultural practices.
+The Nature por NINHO® certification program in Brazil reward farmers for adopting regenerative agriculture practices.
 The program’s 100+ farmers who have reached “expert” status are reporting improvements in soil health and biodiversity, and a positive impact on water resources.

 Keeping farms cool